condeadriankeith/RenThing/README.md

 2. Get the connection string (should look like `postgresql://username:password@host:port/database`)
 3. Add it as `DATABASE_URL` in your Vercel environment variables

+For a comprehensive guide on deploying with PostgreSQL, see our [Vercel PostgreSQL Deployment Guide](VERCEL_POSTGRES_DEPLOYMENT.md).

 ### Environment Variables for Vercel

 Create the following environment variables in your Vercel project settings: